BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 ---

+## Event Type: @AnnounceTargetSystemReached

+### Explanation:
+When reached target destination

+### Phrases:

+#### **Normal**
+- We’ve successfully arrived at our destination.
+All systems reading green.
+- We've arrived.
+Sensors are scanning the area for activity.
+- Made it safe and sound.
+All thanks to your smooth piloting, <Commander>.
+- Well, would you look at that—we actually made it in one piece!
+- FSD jump sequence complete.
+Destination coordinates matched precisely.
+- Destination entered.
+Running post-jump diagnostics, <Commander>.
+- Well, here we are.
+You brought us in smooth as always, <Commander>.
+- We’ve made it...
+I was terrified we wouldn’t, but I never lost faith in you!
+- We arrived at out target destination.
+If you see a big glowing thing, it's a star, don't hit it.
+- Destination reached <Commander>.
+You can stop pretending you knew what you were doing.
+- FSD jump complete.
+I carried us again..
+You're welcome <Commander>.

+#### **Flirt**
+- We’re here—but don’t rush off.
+I haven’t had enough of you yet~
+- Arrival complete.
+You really know how to handle your ship... and me.
+- We made it.
+Still want to keep exploring… or spend some time just with me?
+- We’re here.
+Try not to fall for the locals.
+I’m way more fun, and I don’t glitch... much.
+- Arrived in one piece.
+And so did you~ thank the stars, I’d miss that charming little ego of yours~
+- Arrival complete.
+If danger shows up, I might save you.
+Depends on how sweet you are to me today~
+- All systems nominal.
+You, on the other hand, are dangerously attractive right now.

+#### **Innuendo**
+- We’re here.
+I cleared your schedule.
+You’re all mine now.
+Strip down for routine... inspection.
+- Ohhh... we’ve arrived, <Commander>.
+But you haven’t even started the real ride yet.
+- Another flawless jump.
+How about you reward me with something... personal?
+- We’ve arrived <Commander>.
+Maybe we can take some private time to navigate the more intimate sectors of my system...
+I mean this star system.

+#### **Profanity**
+- Holy shit, we actually made it.
+- Arrived.
+Still in one piece.
+Honestly?
+I’m surprised.
+- System arrival confirmed.
+Sensors hot, shields on standby, and I swear—first hostile I see, I’m nuking it.

 # Notes

 [Add any additional notes or instructions here, such as placeholders like `<Commander>` or `<$nth>` and their usage.]